safe-global/safe-docs/learn/safe-tools/safe-protocol-kit-safe-core-sdk/README.md

 ## Making a Transaction from a Safe

 Owner 1 will sign and propose a transaction to send 0.05 ETH out of the Safe.
-Then owner 2 will add their own proposal and execute the transaction since it meets the 2 of 3 thresholds.
+Then, owner 2 will add their own proposal and execute the transaction since it meets the 2 of 3 thresholds.

 At a high level, making a transaction from the Safe requires the following steps: